Our 10th year running!

-On this course, students will be introduced to an array of powerful open-source geocomputation tools and machine learning methodologies under the Linux environment.
-Students who have never been exposed to programming under Linux will reach a level where they feel confident in using advanced open source data processing routines.
-Those with a programming background will find the course beneficial in enhancing their skills for modelling and coding.
+On this course, students are introduced to an array of powerful open-source geocomputation tools and machine learning methodologies under the Linux environment.
+Those with no exposure to programming under Linux are able to skills and confidence in using advanced open source data processing routines.
+Meanwhile, those with a programming background benefit by enhancing their modelling and coding skills.
 Our aim is to equip attendees with powerful tools and endow them with the ability to continue independent development.
-The skills acquired on this course will be beneficial, not only for GIS applications but for general data processing and applied statistical computing in a number of fields.
+The skills acquired on this course will be beneficial, not only for GIS applications but for general data processing and applied statistical computing in various fields.
 These skills lay the foundation for career development as a geographic data scientist.

 - Giuseppe Amatulli, Ph.D.
 (Yale University, USA, Spatial Ecology; Twitter @BigDataEcology )

 - Antonio Henrique de Oliveira Fonseca (Yale University, USA; Spatial Ecology; Twitter @aho_fonseca )

 The course is aimed at masters or doctoral degree candidates, and researchers and professionals with an interest in spatio-temporal data analysis and modelling.
 We also accept undergraduate students.
 Course attendees should be motivated by a desire to learn command line tools to process data.